Lehan-Max/Magento2-Service-Contract/README.md

   |-----Management Interface
   |-----Metadata Interface

-  1. Repository Interface: Any kind of database operations like insert, delete, update are done using repository interface
+  1. `Repository Interface`: Any kind of database operations like insert, delete, update are done using repository interface
-  2. Management Interface: Any kind of management related operations.
+  2. `Management Interface`: Any kind of management related operations.

           AccountManagementInterface	Defines the createAccount(), changePassword(), activate(), and isEmailAvailable() functions.
           AddressManagementInterface	Defines the validate() function that validates an address.

-  3. Metadata Interface: It defines the attributes that are applicable for the attribute.
+  3. `Metadata Interface`: It defines the attributes that are applicable for the attribute.

 Magento2 has model resource model, then why we still use service-contract?
   Because using model, Resource model most of the methods are depricated & cannot be used with further versions of magento2.
 So, service contracts were introduced to overcome this.